of Service to Asia's

 Recommended by Tokyo Journal, Badi, and Barazoku.

 Please help us keep these listings current and correct.
-Special thanks to bear4unz, European, poutch, rolamani, beep888, ernst, BearLoverJPN, botantk, Ausinjapan, Optilux, Pony, Shin-ichi, spup, hairybear, PC, NiceDutchman, BillyBudd, babelworld, sb13, kenchan, Beefee, tokyofit, Michael, David C., Ken, Kentaro, Alain D., J.P., Carlo, Jo, Kentaro, Bruno, Joe, Corentin, Easyrider, Ron, Shuntarou, YS, Foota, Jason, Les Rutt, Larry, Darren, Jeffry, Mark, Wilson, Hiroshi, Geoff, and Sei.
+Special thanks to bear4unz, European, poutch, rolamani, beep888, ernst, BearLoverJPN, botantk, Ausinjapan, Optilux, Pony, Shin-ichi, spup, hairybear, PC, NiceDutchman, BillyBudd, babelworld, sb13, kenchan, Beefee, tokyofit, SR, Michael, David C., Ken, Kentaro, Alain D., J.P., Carlo, Jo, Kentaro, Bruno, Joe, Corentin, Easyrider, Ron, Shuntarou, YS, Foota, Jason, Les Rutt, Larry, Darren, Jeffry, Mark, Wilson, Hiroshi, Geoff, and Sei.

 A History of Japanese Gay Male Homosexuality